NationalGenomicsInfrastructure/genomics-status/doc/managing_users.md

 Genomic Status reads stored users from the "gs_users" database on the couch_server.
 The current system is not intended to be a temporary solution and is intended to operate behind a firewall.
-Users has to be manually added as documents with keys "email" and "password_hash" defined.
+Users has to be manually added as documents with keys "username" and "password_hash" defined.
 This will not scale at all, but is a reasonably safe solution while staying behind the firewall, denying almost all outside connections.